axiom-crypto/axiom-docs/docs/docs/developer-resources/contract-addresses.md

 # Contract Addresses

-Axiom V2 is deployed on:
+Axiom V2 has two types of deployments, same-chain and cross-chain.
+Same-chain deployments allow smart contracts to trustlessly compute over the full history of the chain they are deployed on; these are live on:

-- Ethereum mainnet
+- Ethereum and Base mainnets
-- Base mainnet
+- Sepolia and Base Sepolia testnets

-- Sepolia testnet
+Cross-chain deployments allow smart contracts on the target chain to trustlessly compute over the full history of the source chain.
+Only configurations where the target chain is a rollup and the source chain is mainnet or testnet are supported.
+Cross-chain versions of Axiom V2 are currently deployed to:

-- Base Sepolia testnet
+- Read Sepolia testnet from Base Sepolia testnet

 Deployed contract addresses are listed below.
 All testnet contracts have the same interface as Mainnet contracts, but ZK proof verification has been removed.
 For clarity, testnet contract names are suffixed with `Mock`.